Iraqi forces kill 35 protesters after Iranian consulate torched

 Influential populist cleric Moqtada al-Sadr issued a fresh call for the government to resign, while warning those who torched the embassy that they risked provoking a violent backlash from the authorities.

-“Do not give them cover to end your revolution, and stay clear of religious sites,” he said in a statement posted on Twitter.
-If the government does not resign, “this is the beginning of the end of Iraq,” he said.
+“Do not give them cover to end your revolution, and stay clear of religious sites,” he said in a statement on Twitter.
+If the government does not resign, “this is the beginning of the end of Iraq”, he said.

 Fanar Haddad, senior research fellow at the National University of Singapore’s Middle East Institute, said the government and its paramilitary allies could use the consulate incident to justify crushing the demonstrations.